| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 Before a believer comes to Christ,

-sin is like a cruel monarch, reigning over his life with absolute
+sin is like a cruel monarch, reigning over his life with absolute power.

 But things have changed.

-A Christian is no longer part
+A Christian is no longer part of his

-of his cruel domain.
+cruel domain.

-He is "dead indeed unto sin, but alive unto God".
+He is "dead indeed unto sin, but alive unto God.”

-And that's why Paul says, in
+And that's why Paul says, in V 12-13, "Let not sin therefore reign in

-V12-13, "Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
-No, we shouldn't yield our eyes to lust, or our ears to gossip, or our tongues to lies.
+your mortal body, that ye should obey it in the lusts thereof.
+No, we shouldn't yield our eyes to

 And Paul reminds the Corinthian

-believers of this very thing, no doubt using the Greek Olympics that were so popular in his day, as an example.
+believers of this very thing, no doubt using the Greek Olympics, that were so

-Here's what he says, in 1 Cor.
+Here's what he says, in 1

-as uncertainly; so fight I, not as one that beateth the air: That's right, even Paul had to "reckon" on God's proclamation, in order to have a successful ministry.
-He had to align his will with God’s, and put "off concerning the former
+air: That's right.
+Even Paul had to "reckon" on God's proclamation in order to have a successful ministry.
+He had to align his will with God’s, and put "off concerning the former conversation the old man, which is

-conversation the old man, which is corrupt according to the deceitful
+corrupt according to the deceitful lusts.”

 And so must we.
-We begin by knowing the
+We begin by knowing the facts --- "Knowing this, that our old man is

-Then we must "reckon" upon God's proclamation,
+Then we must "reckon" upon God's proclamation

 concerning our position in Christ.